vspiliop/martian-robots/README.md

  - Models an instruction as a `Function` that takes a `Robot` (or in case of an already failed execution of a previous instruction, an `IllegalArgumentException`) and returns a new `Robot` or an `IllegalArgumentException`, if the current executing command failed or a previous one did.
  - Specifically, an instruction is defined as `Function<Either<IllegalArgumentException, Robot>, Either<IllegalArgumentException, Robot>>`.
  - `InstructionChain` are chained such instructions via `andThen()`.

+> If you like what you see, spare a Star :)

 ## The Problem